-Second-half offense a concern for Seahawks; WR Tyler Lockett sits out Thursday’s practice with hip injury
+Second-half offense a concern for Seahawks; WR Tyler Lockett sits out Thursday’s practice with hip injury, Metcalf also added to injury report

 That includes Seattle having been shut out in the third quarter, the only team in the NFL not to score in the third quarter this season.

-Obviously, three games hardly a season makes, so it may be nothing other than a blip.
+Obviously, three games hardly a season makes, so it might be nothing other than a blip.

 That’s the hope, anyway.

-“I think that we just have to execute,” said quarterback Russell Wilson.
+“I think that we just have to execute,” quarterback Russell Wilson said.
 “It’s not anything that we have to go fishing for.
 Obviously, we have the ability to do that, we have done that throughout the game and earlier in the game.”

 Offensive coordinator Shane Waldron concurred, saying he doesn’t think opponents are doing anything different defensively in the second half, that it’s been more an issue of Seattle making some mistakes to kill drives.

-“I think there are a few different things and we know we have to do a better job in the second half and it comes down to execution,” he said.
+“I think there are a few different things, and we know we have to do a better job in the second half.
+And it comes down to execution,” he said.
 “We’ve had some good opportunities, and whether it’s been a little miscue here or there, it’s just gotten off of our rhythm.”

-Also an issue is that opponents the last two weeks got the opening kickoff to the second half and then went on long scoring drives that limited Seattle’s plays in the third quarter (in both cases, Seattle lost the coin toss and saw the Titans and Vikings then defer their choice to the second half).
+Also an issue is that opponents the past two weeks got the opening kickoff to the second half and then went on long scoring drives that limited Seattle’s plays in the third quarter (in both cases, Seattle lost the coin toss and saw the Titans and Vikings then defer their choice to the second half).

 “We haven’t been able to get off of the field on defense in the third quarter, either,” coach Pete Carroll said this week.
 “That’s why we have had limited opportunities.”